 Wehbe, L., Murphy, B., Talukdar, P., Fyshe, A., et al. (2014).
 Simultaneously Uncovering the patterns of brain regions involved in different story reading subprocesses.
 Plos One.

-Fyshe, A., Murphy, B., Talukdar, P., & Mitchell, T. (2013, August).
+Fyshe, A., Murphy, B., Talukdar, P., & Mitchell, T. (2013).
 Documents and dependencies: an exploration of vector space models for semantic composition.
 In Proceedings of the Seventeenth Conference on Computational Natural Language Learning (pp. 84-93).

 Sudre, G. Pomerleau, D., Palatucci, M., Wehbe, L., Fyshe A., et al. (2012).
 Tracking neural coding of perceptual and semantic features of concrete nouns.
 Neuroimage, 62(1), 451–63.
 DOI: 10.1016/j.neuroimage.2012.04.048

-CIFAR is a registered charitable organization supported by the governments of Canada, Alberta, Ontario, and Quebec as well as foundations, individuals, corporations, and international partner organizations.
+CIFAR is a registered charitable organization supported by the governments of Canada, Alberta and Quebec, as well as foundations, individuals, corporations and Canadian and international partner organizations.